Assessment Centre Advice

 The assessment centre could include assessing communication, teamwork, problem-solving, task management and leadership and they are assessed through activities like a role-play, group discussion, seen and unseen presentations, psychometric assessments, work sample tests and in-tray exercises.

-Our RCN Core Competencies relate to all our roles.
-These are key behavioural areas which we identify as needing from our staff in order to be an effective membership organisation.
-We will be looking for evidence of these behaviours and the specified relevant skills and knowledge throughout the selection process.
+We will be looking for evidence of these behaviours and the specified relevant skills throughout our selection process.

 Tips to assist you for the assessment centre